4neesh/DevBlog/src/posts/002javaObjectNotation.md

 Line 2 is used to initialise a variable.
 As this line is not influenced by the size of 'values' as the input, line 2 has a Big O of O(1). <br>
 From lines 3 to 7, the function will loop through each member of the values and identify if it is the maximum value of the List.
 If the List values = {1,2,3,6,3}, the number of elements, n, will be 5. <br>
 The code block will run a total of 5 times in order to validate that the largest value is found within the list.
 It will run for int i = 0,1,2,3, and 4 as values.size() = 5.
 A total of 5 operations for an elements size of 5 means the code block has a Big O of O(n).<br>
+From lines 3 to 7, if List values = {1,2,3}, then values.size() will equal 3, and the number of operations ran will also be 3.
+Therefore supporting the linear time classification.
 Line 8 is used to print the result of the algorithm.
 This line is not influenced by the number of input values, therefore it is constant time and has a Big O of O(1).
 </p>
 <p>